-Account types in SAP FI is denoted by one character out of the five default characters that sap has delivered.
-It specifies different area to which a General Ledger Account belongs.
+Account types in FI module is denoted by one character out of the five default characters that sap has delivered.
+It specifies different area to which a General Ledger A/c belongs.

-In SAP, account types are required in addition to the general ledger A/c number otherwise same number can be used for other different account types.
+In SAP, its required in addition to the general ledger A/c number, otherwise same number range can be used.
 All General Ledger Master data in sap has to be created under one of these standard SAP account types.

-While posting a transaction, we use one of these account types in the header section of financial documents.
+While posting a transaction in FI module, we use one of these in the header section of financial documents.

 |4||D||Debtors ( Customers )|